-While Northland's long summers are enjoyed by most, they created ongoing challenges for Fonterra's Kauri plant, north of Whangarei, which is dependent on year-round supply of water for plant operations.
+Northland's long summers were creating ongoing challenges for Fonterra's Kauri plant, north of Whangārei, which is dependent on the year-round supply of water for plant operations.

-The material proved very moisture sensitive and in some cases in a saturated state, a mixture of drying back and blending with imported material was required to meet the compaction requirements.
+The material proved very moisture sensitive and in some cases in a saturated state, so a mixture of drying back and blending with imported material was used to meet the compaction requirements.

 This work was completed during the annual factory shutdown period to ensure minimal disruption to the Fonterra factory.

 Raw water is now pumped to the lagoon during wetter periods, to ensure adequate water supply during the drier summers and droughts.

 This major capital investment project was completed over two earthwork seasons.